 Our experiment (Fig.~\ref{Schematic}), consists of an optically probed membrane mechanical resonator that exchanges energy with a remote bath made of mechanically lossy material via acoustic radiation through their common substrate.
-The lossy material acts as a broadband absorber and emitter of acoustic energy -- an ``acoustic blackbody".
+The lossy material acts as a broadband absorber and emitter of acoustic energy -- an ``acoustic blackbody"~\cite{Mellen1952}.
 In essence, when measuring the Brownian motion of the resonator, we perform an acoustic analog of non-contact infrared thermometry or thermal imaging.
 In the case of infrared thermometry, electromagnetic blackbody radiation is transmitted through a transparent medium to a remote detector.
 In our case, the acoustic blackbody, subject to large, random thermal force fluctuations, emits acoustic radiation into the low-mechanical-loss silicon substrate, which is detected as motion of the nanomechanical resonator.

 We focus on the out-of-plane drumhead modes of a square, high-tensile-stress SiN membrane suspended from a silicon substrate, with the mode indices $i$ and $j$ representing the number of antinodes along the horizontal, $x$-direction, and vertical, $y$-direction, respectively (see Fig.~\ref{FEA}).
-These high quality factor (Q) SiN resonators~\cite{Thompson2008,Verbridge2008} have become important building blocks of optomechanical systems in the quantum regime~\cite{Purdy2013} and have recently achieved record-low dissipation at room temperature through careful understanding and engineering of multiple loss channels~\cite{Ghadimi2018,Tsaturyan2017, Norte2016,Chakram2014, Yu2014, Tsaturyan2014, Rieger2014}.
-Owing to the high tensile stress of the film, mechanical resonance frequencies of the drumhead modes are increased by orders of magnitude, which dilutes the internal, bending losses, compared to those of stress-free films~\cite{Southworth2009}.
-Then, for many membrane mechanical modes, especially those with certain symmetry~\cite{WilsonRae2011}, external clamping loss becomes the dominant dissipation channel.
+These high quality factor (Q) SiN resonators~\cite{Thompson2008,Verbridge2008} have become important building blocks of optomechanical systems in the quantum regime~\cite{Purdy2013} and have recently achieved record-low dissipation at room temperature by mitigating multiple loss channels~\cite{Ghadimi2018,Tsaturyan2017, Norte2016,Chakram2014, Yu2014, Tsaturyan2014, Rieger2014}.
+The mechanical resonance frequencies of the drumhead modes are increased by orders of magnitude due to tensile stress, which dilutes the internal, bending losses, compared to those of stress-free films~\cite{Southworth2009}.
+Then, for many membrane mechanical modes, especially those with certain symmetry~\cite{WilsonRae2011}, radiative damping becomes the dominant dissipation channel.

 The temperature of a mechanical mode $T^{(i,j)}$, ascertained from its average Brownian motion, $\langle |x^{(i,j)}|^2\rangle$, is set by the couplings to its dissipation channels,